-It's no good an employer looking at your resume and then calling you up with an offer of a 40K job when you know yourself you'll only work for 50,000.
-If the information is not there in the employee requirements field, then how is an employer to know?
+It's no good an employer looking at your resume and then calling you up with an offer of a 40K job when you know yourself you won't work for less than fifty.

 First Appearances are everything

 As anyone who has spent time in Thailand will tell you - appearance is everything.
 And every resume click begins with a good photograph.
-No one says you need the movie-star looks of Omar Sharif or to look like you're part of a boy band, but there are certain rules that are plain common sense.
+No one says you need movie-star looks but there are certain rules that are plain common sense.
 Here is a photograph from the resume database that I think is nigh on perfection!

 So on the topic of photographs, what are the most common errors?

 1) Make sure it's a photo of you - and just you!
-A photo of you standing between your brother and your granddad at your last birthday party only makes me wonder whose resume I'm about to look at?
+A photo of you standing between your brother and your granddad at a wedding reception only makes me wonder whose resume I'm about to look at?

 2) You know the photo of you sitting on Pattaya Beach in skimpy shorts next to a table full of empty beer bottles?
-Yeah, well save it for friends.
+Save it for your Facebook page.

 4) Photos shouldn't be provocative.
-Save the pouting and the hand behind head shot for your mobile phone.
+Save the pouting and the hand behind head shot for an online dating site.

 (Picture not taken from the ajarn.com resume database)